 After being turned down, I decided it was time to flex my rights.
 I informed them they misrepresented the vehicle, and I couldn’t, in good conscience, stay silent.
 If they didn’t make the situation right, I would have to be honest in my review of their service online.
 I also said I’d have to file complaints with the AG offices in Iowa (where we lived) New York (where their headquarters are) and Texas (where they ship cars.)

 Only after beginning to post negative reviews and reply to some of their public tweets, did I finally hear back from a man named “Michael” and his boss, Jimmy Gloff after almost 1 month of constant calling.
 They wanted to compensate us for the cost of the damages, but it wasn’t that simple.
 Is Vroom legit?
 Read on.

 To Get A Check, I’d Have To Sign An NDA

 In order for them to make the issue right, Vroom informed me I’d need to sign an NDA contract first, promising to not speak about, post on social or write about my experience.
 If I signed the document, only then would they fix our problems.
 Just to get what we paid for, we’d have to sign a gag order!
 This explains why it’s difficult to find anything negative on Vroom.

 I told Mr. Gloff this was the worst possible solution and I would not be signing the contract— he finally agreed to send the check anyway.
 Truthfully, Jimmy and Michael were the only folks in the entire company that were a redeeming factor.
 They apologized, they listened to me, and they were kind.
 I wish I spoke to them first.

 Is Vroom Legit?

-Disclaimer: I’ve done my very best to be truthful and detailed about this entire scenario to the best of my ability because when I searched “is Vroom legit?”
+Important Note: I’ve done my very best to be truthful and detailed about this entire experience to the best of my ability.
+When I searched “is Vroom legit?”
 I found nothing online.
 If someone had written something, it would have saved me a lot of time and frustration.
-I wish Vroom and their employees the very best, but people need to be aware this is happening.
+I wish Vroom and their employees the very best, but consumers need to be aware of how they operate.